LLNL/Juqbox.jl/README.md

 - Assign convergence criteria and other parameters for the optimizer
 - Build the optimization structure by calling **prob = Juqbox.setup_ipopt_problem()**

-Examples of the setup procedure can be found in the following script in the **Juqbox.jl/examples** directory (invoke by, e.g. **include("cnot1-setup.jl")**)
-- **rabi-setup.jl** Pi-pulse (X-gate) for a qubit, i.e. a Rabi oscillator.
-- **cnot1-setup.jl** CNOT gate for a single qudit with 4 essential and 2 guard levels.
-- **flux-setup.jl** CNOT gate for single qubit with a flux-tuning control Hamiltonian.
-- **cnot2-setup.jl** CNOT gate for a pair of coupled qubits with guard levels.
-- **cnot3-setup.jl** Cross-resonance CNOT gate for a pair of qubits that are coupled by a cavity resonator. **Note:** This case reads an optimized solution from file."

 ### 2. Optimization
 Once you have been assigned the **params** and **prob** objects, as well as the initial parameter vector **pcof0**, the optimizer is invoked by
 - **pcof = Juqbox.run_optimizer(prob, pcof0 [, filename])**